Maryam1104/hallucination-mitigation-nlp/README.md

 ## Abstract

-Abstractive summarization of long scientific documents — such as ArXiv preprints and PubMed biomedical articles — remains a challenging open problem in Natural Language Processing.
+Abstractive summarization of long scientific documents, such as ArXiv preprints and PubMed biomedical articles remains a challenging open problem in Natural Language Processing.
 State-of-the-art sequence-to-sequence models frequently produce summaries that are fluent yet factually inconsistent with their source documents, a phenomenon known as *hallucination*.
 This repository implements a complete, reproducible research pipeline that directly attacks this problem through a two-stage hybrid framework:

-1. **Extractive grounding** — a Longformer-based encoder augmented with a learnable cross-attention head (and a DistilBERT sentence-level classifier as a comparative baseline) selects the most salient sentences from a document, producing a factually grounded extractive summary.
+1. **Extractive grounding**: a Longformer-based encoder augmented with a learnable cross-attention head (and a DistilBERT sentence-level classifier as a comparative baseline) selects the most salient sentences from a document, producing a factually grounded extractive summary.
-2. **Controlled abstractive refinement** — a four-stage GPT self-critique loop (fact extraction → guided rewrite → self-critique → automated revision) rewrites each extractive chunk into fluent academic prose while being explicitly anchored to extracted (subject, predicate, object) fact triples,
+2. **Controlled abstractive refinement**: a four-stage GPT self-critique loop (fact extraction → guided rewrite → self-critique → automated revision) rewrites each extractive chunk into fluent academic prose while being explicitly anchored to extracted (subject, predicate, object) fact triples,